Maria Hinojosa: Honors and awards

 Mexican American journalist Rubén Salazar), and an Associated Press award.

 In 2010, she received an honorary Doctorate of Humane Letters from DePaul University in Chicago.
 In 2012, she was named DePaul University's new Sor Juana Inés de la Cruz Chair.
+In 2022, Rutgers University-Newark gave a honorary degree to Hinojosa.
+Knox College (Illinois) presented her with an honorary Doctorate of Humane Letters in 2024.

 She has won four Emmy Awards, including one in 2002 for coverage of the Sept.
 11, 2001 terrorist attacks and another in 2008 for her work on Taxing the Poor, documenting the plight of the lower class in Alabama.
 In 2009, she was honored with an American Women in Radio and Television (AWRT) Gracie Award for Individual Achievement.
 Hinojosa has been named among the top 25 Latinos in Contemporary American Culture by the Huffington Post.